About PHone PHriendly

 "eye candy" that wastes the time of web users with little information

 access where down-load time stretches to minutes instead of seconds.
-He is especially proud of the implimenttion of Sports Schedules for the Orlando City Soccer Club, and the Orlando Magic Basketball Team.
+He is especially proud of the implimenttion of Sports Schedules for the Orlando City Soccer Club, and the FIFA World Cup®.
 Does your sports team need a schedule site that older phones can read?

 - Area Code 321